cce-bigdataintro-1160/CEBD-1160-spring-2019/intro.md

 ##### Basic
 1. make sure you can access the Slack channels for CEBD-1160! (all the following items should be submitted to me through Slack)
-2. create a GitHub account and make sure to send it to me with your full name
+2. create a [GitHub](https://github.com/) account and make sure to send it to me with your full name
 3. Project Kick-Off: pick a dataset from the sklearn toys dataset

 ##### Advanced
 1. formulate a scientific question for your dataset
-   * based on the gender of the Titanic passengers, can we predict the mortality?
-   * what's the best feature we can use to predict the cost of a house?
-   * if it exists, what is the correlation between the genre of a movie and it's  box office revenue?

 ##### Reach
 1. write the steps (or make a flowchart) detailing your preliminary idea of how to answer it
-2. present your dataset, formulated question and proposed solution
+2. present your dataset, formulated question and proposed solution.
+Be as detailed as you can
-3. setup your home computer to use shell: http://swcarpentry.github.io/shell-novice/setup.html
+3. setup your home computer to use a shell, a terminal or bash.
+You can follow these recommended instructions http://swcarpentry.github.io/shell-novice/setup.html or if you're comfortable try to use the Windows Subsystem for Linux (WSL) or a VBox with Ubuntu installed.

 ### Optional homework
-* Research what is an operating system shell.
+* Research what is an operating system shell/terminal.
 What's its purpose?
 * Research what is a versioning control system.
 What's its purpose?

 ### Recommended Readings